johnrieth/cb-text-analytics/nz-central-bank/README.md

 # New Zealand Reserve Bank

-The folder contains Official Cash Rate statements from the New Zealand Reserve Bank
+The folder contains Official Cash Rate (OCR) statements from the New Zealand Reserve Bank

 ## Official Cash Rate